saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The possibilities for how to use the Vault drive in your tests are plenty.
-This guide shows you some practical scenarios you can face that might require a file inside your tests.
+You can use files stored in the Vault drive in your test in several ways.
+This guide explains how you can use files stored in the Vault drive as a data source in your tests.

 ## What You'll Need